 Fifth, the paper oscillates between presenting new sea ice reconstructions (but no explanation of such changes) and validation of R. mirabilis to infer past sea ice changes.
 I would say that these are two different topics and should perhaps be presented in two different papers.
-Authors' reply: R. mirabilis' stratigraphic appearance in intermediate depth cores is an important finding; they are distinct microfaunal migrational events in which a species hat lives on todays contientnal shelf is found in intervals in sediment cores that is far outside its usual depth and geographic range.
-For example, CITE ALL CORES This topic is worthy of discussion because it focuses attention on other unique, faunal migrations such as B aculeate AND OTHER.
+Authors' reply: R. mirabilis' stratigraphic appearance in intermediate depth cores is an important finding; they are distinct microfaunal migrational events in which a species that lives on today's continental shelf is found in intervals in sediment cores that is far outside its usual depth and geographic range.
+For example, R. mirabilis migrations are found not only in 32MC/GC but PS2185, PS2179, AOS94 28, HLY6, AOS94 8, AOS94 12 that are presented in this paper.
 In addition to their paleoceanographic and ecological significance, rapid faunal migrations and limited stratigraphic ranges make these useful stratigraphic marker for correlating cores from across the Arctic Ocean.